 “You are now entering the New Forest, part of Authentic Hampshire, an environment where transport speeds, technology and simulation are restricted for your enjoyment.
 Slow down, breathe in what is around you but don’t feed the ponies.”

 New Forest all his life, as had his family before him.
 He used to tell Monty stories about his own grandad who had a huge farm with a herd of dairy cows ‘that fed the town’.
 He used to say, “never let go of what is real, boy”.
 The rest of the family spoke about Tom like he was crazy, they seemed to think he was from a bygone age.

-By the time Monty reached 40 years old, he was happily married to his wife Eshe and had a son of his own.
+By the time Monty reached 40 years old he was happily married to his wife Eshe and had a son of his own.
 He was working increasingly from the office of their rented apartment complex in the city, using the latest visualisation and simulation technology to survey land and create new places.
-When he wasn’t doing that, he was doing his best to keep sane in a world that was becoming increasingly unsatisfying to him.
+When he wasn’t doing that, he was doing his best to keep sane in a world that was increasingly unsatisfying to him.

-In the end, it was a chance happening that did it.
+In the end it was a chance happening that did it.

-Like any other day he had logged on to the system and was surveying land, he went through the motions and filed his notes then moved to the next case that was under consideration for redevelopment.
+Like any other day he logged onto the system and was surveying land, he went through the motions and filed his notes then moved to the next case that was under consideration for redevelopment.
 He stared at it for a while then suddenly recognised something.
-He panned out and realised what he was looking at was a place he recognised called Ringwood.
-He scanned across the land and before he knew it, he was slap bang, back on ‘terra-firma’ looking at a hyper-real simulation of his grandad’s old family plot.
-It was all still there but not in use.
+He panned out and realised he was looking at a place he recognised called Ringwood.
+He scanned across the land and before he knew it, he was slap bang, back on ‘terra-firma’ looking at a hyper-real simulation of his granddad's old family plot.
+It was still there but not in use.
 He checked the files and saw that the whole estate had been broken up.
 The plot was part of a package of land being reviewed for development by his company.
 He stared at it again, got up, logged out of the system, and shouted for Eshe to take the car off charge and get his son off the games simulator.

 That was over five years ago now.

-By the time Monty got back from the new sign by the slip road to the old farm plot, his family were waiting for him.
+By the time Monty got back from the new sign by the slip road to the old farm plot his family was waiting for him.
 “So, how did it go?”
 Eshe asked.
 He excitedly explained how the sign fitter had come and connected everything up, it lit up and they had all cheered, “We did it Eshe, it’s finally happened, we have given this place a future as well as a past”.

 She proudly smiled and was comforted with the thought that he had helped the community.
 She wasn’t a country girl like Monty, but she valued having natural space for their boy to grow up in.
 The city was so close anyway that she could easily meet up with her friends.
-Last month’s shopping trip in New York had been a blast but as they sat on the hyperloop chatting about what Monty and her had been working on in terms of saving the countryside, her friends thought she was mad.
+Last month’s shopping trip in New York had been a blast but as they sat on the hyperloop chatting about what Monty had been working on in terms of saving the countryside, her friends thought she was mad.
 They didn’t get it, but she knew Monty was heading in the right direction.

 That's not to say it had all been plain sailing.
 When they first arrived, it had taken a while to adjust to life in the countryside.
-The closest they had got to a ‘community action group’ back in the city was the sports club quiz night.
+The closest they had been to a ‘community action group’ back in the city was the sports club quiz night.

 Five years on and they were still seen as ‘city folk’ by many, but that was changing.
 More and more people were moving to the countryside, it was cleaner, more beautiful and still only a short drive to the city.
-They weren’t the first to up sticks and wouldn't be the last.
+They weren’t the first to up-sticks and wouldn't be the last.
 She had fallen in love with the lifestyle and understood why Monty wanted to get back to his roots.

-The big agenda locally had been how they could stop development encroaching on the natural environment – it had been debated for years and, as land became sparser, the need to safeguard green space became greater.
-Ideas like no car zones, private ownership and reforestation had been around for a while, as had tech-free zones but had made little ground outside the major heritage sites.
+The big agenda locally had been how they could stop development encroaching on the natural environment.
+It had been debated for years and, as land became sparser, the need to safeguard green space became greater.
+Ideas like no car zones, private ownership and reforestation had been around for a while, as had tech free zones but had made little ground outside the major heritage sites.

 And that, in part, is where Monty had got his idea.

 They had tried fighting it on moral grounds for years, but Monty’s experience and background in surveying land brought something new – he could see an opportunity to do something different.
-“The only way we will the land is if it’s worth more in its current state than when it’s developed into a city suburb.”
+“The only way we will save the land is if it’s worth more in its current state than when it’s developed into a city suburb.”

 But, how long would that last?
-The UK population had increased by millions in the last fifty years, and he wondered what it would be like when his son was his age.
+The UK population has increased by millions in the last fifty years, and he wondered what it would be like when his son was his age.
 It felt like history was rewriting itself and to stop his grandad’s story happening to him, he took action and showed his company how a different, smaller kind of development could be worth far more.

 He started looking at technology, trends and new ideas, and he collaborated with experts from across the world and explored sites of natural beauty which were being protected.
-He started to see that the progress and technology that many in the countryside feared, could well be their saviours.
+He started to see that the progress and technology that many in the countryside feared, could well be their saviour.

-like charging people to enter the New Forest, reducing the speed on their cars and increasing the use of Community Hubs.
-An attractive getaway, a valued home with an identity, a rural haven that would create sustainable income for itself.
+like charging people to enter the New Forest, reducing the speed of cars and increasing the use of Community Hubs.
+An attractive get-away, a valued home with an identity, a rural haven that would create sustainable income for itself.

 His company loved the idea and helped convince their government partners of the logic.
-Soon, the project took flight and plans were put in place to grow the New Forest and reinstate it to its 11th-century geography.
+Soon, the project took flight and plans were put in place to grow the New Forest and reinstate it to its 11th century geography.
 They reclaimed old farms and reforested land with native species, plants and

-Tourists and visitors from far and wide (or Grockles as Monty’s grandad use to call them), were now a big part of the solution.
-Every visit they made cost them a small amount of money which was invested back into the countryside.
+Tourists and visitors from far and wide (or Grockles as Monty’s grandad used to call them), were now a big part of the solution.
+Every visit they made cost them a small amount of money, which was invested back into the countryside.
 Companies competed to win licences, invest in and run new campsites, ‘glamping’ treehouses and outdoor activity centres that offered families and schools from all over Europe the chance to learn about what life was like before simulation was so prevalent.

 Before long, the initiative was all over the world.
 Monty, was the talk of the town and the village.
-Old Tom would have been proud.